Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Approach

 \subsection{LLM Customization}

-Being lightweight and modular, prompt tuning is a suitable choice for customizing LLM services.
-We shall assume the users customize LLM services through prompt tuning APIs by uploading their privatized training data to service providers.
+Being lightweight and modular, PEFT methods are suitable choices for customizing LLM services.
+We assume that \textbf{users customize LLM services through APIs by uploading their private training data to service providers}.
+For simplicity, we assume that the service provider uses \textsc{prompt tuning}~\cite{lester2021power} for LLM customization, although other PEFT methods are equally applicable.